samizdatco/nginx-http-auth-digest/readme.rst

 :Description:
   The password file should be of the form created by the apache htdigest command (or the included htdigest.py script).
 Each line of the file is a colon-separated list composed of a username, realm, and md5 hash combining name, realm, and password.

-  An example line:
+For example:
     ``joi:ennfield:ef25e85b34208c246cfd09ab76b01db7``

 auth_digest_timeout